Horntail

-Description
+Life cycle

 Members of three genera of horntail attack dying or recently killed balsam fir and spruce.
 The female selects a log or unhealthy tree and settles down to bore a hole through the bark to reach the wood.
 The boring instrument is stiff and straight, but has a hinge that allows the female to bore perpendicular to her body axis.
 The insect does not push the boring tool into the wood, rather, two parts work against each other as described below.
 The female may make several holes before she finds wood that she considers suitable for her larva.
 She then lays an egg and repeats the process on other places of the same log or tree.

-Once the egg hatches, the six-legged, whitish larva uses it jaws to begin excavating a long tunnel in which it will live until it is fully grown, by which time it can be up to 215 mm long.
-At this time, the larva will spin a silken cocoon and change into a pupa, but before this, the larva takes the precautionary measure of advancing the tunnel close to the inner bark, so that the mature, winged insect will not have to travel far through the wood and risk damaging its delicate wings, although there is a record of a Sirex-infested tree having been cut into rafters which were used in building a roof and covered with sheet-lead an eighth of an inch thick.
+Once the egg hatches, the six-legged, whitish larva uses its jaws to begin excavating a long tunnel in which it will live until it is fully grown.
+Upon maturity, the larva will spin a silken cocoon and change into a pupa, but before this, the larva takes the precautionary measure of advancing the tunnel close to the inner bark, so that the mature, winged insect will not have to travel far through the wood and risk damaging its delicate wings, although there is a record of a Sirex-infested tree having been cut into rafters which were used in building a roof and covered with sheet-lead an eighth of an inch thick.
 One of the rafters contained a Sirex in either the larval or pupal stage; and when the adult insect sought its freedom, it found the way obstructed by the lead.
 It went right through, apparently finding lead not much more difficult to deal with than bark.

 Populations increase rapidly only where brood material is abundant.
 The life cycle usually requires two years, and adults are usually in flight from late July to early September.
 Wood-rotting fungi found in horntail tunnels cause very rapid deterioration of the wood and quickly reduce opportunities for timber salvage.

-An ichneumon wasp (Rhyssa persuasoria) lays parasitoid grubs in Sirex, which kill them.
+The parasatoid ichneumon wasp Rhyssa persuasoria lays its eggs in the larvae of Sirex.